 An introduction to page layout software using QuarkXPress®.
 Topics include: page set-up, the use of text boxes, manipulation of text using basic typographic etiquette, and the use of picture boxes in a variety of print documents.
-Prerequisites: Basic computer skills (see special requirements)
+Prerequisites: Basic computer skills (See special requirements in program description.)